Anjali9293/Updated-Portfolio-2/README.md

 ## Description

-The project was to build a mobile responsive portfolio with my personal details featuring projects and some exemplery homework assignments.
+The project was to build a mobile responsive portfolio with my personal details featuring project-1 and project-2 and some exemplery homework assignments.

 The webpage renders well on variety of devices and windows or screen sizes.The webiste is developed utlizing Bootstrap componenets and grid system.